Yellow Cake with Rich Chocolate Buttercream

 This post may contain affiliate links.
 Read my full disclosure policy.

-If you’re looking for a tried-and-true, old-fashioned yellow cake for birthday celebrations and other festivities, look no further.
-This is the one.
-Tender and fluffy with a nice hint of vanilla, it’s so much better than cake from a store-bought mix, and it’s hardly any more difficult to make.
-In contrast to white cake, which is a vanilla cake made with egg whites, yellow cake is a vanilla-flavored cake made with whole eggs (and sometimes additional egg yolks).
-The fat from the yolks gives the cake its signature color and rich, custardy flavor.
-Yellow cake is good layered with any frosting, but it is especially delicious with rich chocolate buttercream or cream cheese frosting, both of which can be whipped up in minutes while the cake cools.
+If you’re looking for a classic yellow cake recipe for birthdays or any celebration, this is the one.
+It’s tender, fluffy, and full of rich vanilla flavor—so much better than anything from a box, and almost as easy.
+Unlike white cake, which is made with just egg whites, yellow cake uses whole eggs (and sometimes extra yolks), giving it that golden color and custardy flavor.
+You can pair it with any frosting you like, but it’s especially good with chocolate buttercream or cream cheese frosting—both of which can be whipped while the cake cools.

 If you’d rather make cupcakes or a sheet cake instead of a layer cake, go right ahead.
 The recipe makes 24 cupcakes (bake for 20 to 23 minutes) or a 9 x 13-inch sheet cake (bake for 30 to 35 minutes).